Turkish minister plays down Syria link to Turkey attacks

 "Terror in Turkey did not appear as a result of the developments in Syria, it is a problem that has lasted for 30 years," Davutoglu said.

-The Kurdistan Workers Party (PKK), a militant Kurdish group that has been fighting the Turkish state for self-rule since 1984, is usually referred to in Turkey as "the terror organization".
+The Kurdistan Workers Party (PKK), a militant Kurdish group that has been fighting the Turkish state for self-rule since 1984, is usually referred to in Turkey as "the terror organisation".

 The government blames the PKK, which is listed as a terrorist group by the United States and the European Union, for Monday's attack in Gaziantep, a hub for international aid for Syrian refugees.
 Turkish authorities have arrested over a dozen people in connection to the bombing.